Klein Bottle Cosmology: Leptogenesis and Baryogenesis

 \end{mdframed} with $|\alpha_{\mathbf k}|^2+|\beta_{\mathbf k}|^2=1$.
 Again, the upper sign is for $s=1/2$ while the lower sign is for $s=-1/2$.

 As compared to the more familiar scalar equations for which $|\alpha_{\mathbf k}|^2-|\beta_{\mathbf k}|^2=1$,

 the fermion equations have a relative sign difference and a factor of $k/m_f$.

 In the far past, the instantaneous eigenmodes are solutions to the massless Dirac equation and correspond to a well-defined vacuum.
-In the far future, the instantaneous eigenmodes are again solutions to the massless Dirac equation and the Bogoliubov coefficients account for the mismatch in early and late-time modes.
-The number density of particles created is given by $n_{\mathbf k}=|\beta_{\mathbf k}|^2$ at late-times.
+In the far future, the instantaneous eigenmodes are again solutions to the massless Dirac equation and the Bogoliubov coefficients account for the mismatch in early- and late-time modes.
+The number density of particles created is given by $n_{\mathbf k}=|\beta_{\mathbf k}|^2$ at late times.
 We show in figure\ \ref{fig:nk} the numerically integrated $n_{\mathbf k}=|\beta_{\mathbf k}|^2$, which we expect to always be less than 1 due to fermi statistics.
 Notice that there is a large spike around $t=0$ when $\dot m_f/\omega_{\mathbf k}^2$ is a maximum.
-This suggests a non-adiabatic burst of particle production.
+This suggests a nonadiabatic burst of particle production.
 We should get this burst twice per orbit as the brane hits two walls for $N$ orbits.
-The accumulated phase could delay the peak to just after $t=0$ if the peak isn't sharp.
+The accumulated phase could delay the peak to just after $t=0$ if the peak is not sharp.

 The energy density is